 310 Shake Research

-I cannot locate any clinical studies on the 310 Shake.
-The product website lists no studies and searching clinical databases likewise reveals no evidence either.
+No clinical research on the 310 Shake can be located.
+The product website lists no studies and searching clinical databases reveals no evidence either.
 That said, I'm pretty sure that the claim “boosts metabolism” is true and that's because metabolic rate goes up anytime we eat something containing calories.